Wilkinson County, Ga.

 In Wilkinson Superior Court, October Term, 1845

-It appearing to the Court, from the return of the Sheriff, that the defendant is not to be found withing the limits of the county of Wilkinson, and it being also represented that the said defendant resides ot of the State of Georgia: It is, on motion, ordered, that he appear and file his answer on or before the first Monday in April next, or be considered in default; and that service of this rule be perfected by a monthly publication in the Georgia Journal for three months before the next Term of this Court.
+It appearing to the Court, from the return of the Sheriff, that the defendant is not to be found within the limits of the county of Wilkinson, and it being also represented that the said defendant resides ot of the State of Georgia: It is, on motion, ordered, that he appear and file his answer on or before the first Monday in April next, or be considered in default; and that service of this rule be perfected by a monthly publication in the Georgia Journal for three months before the next Term of this Court.
 Julius L. Lataste, Atty, pro Libellant.
 Oct.
 7th, 1845.

 Georgia, Wilkinson County.
 I, Thomas M. Tarpley, Clerk of the Superior Court of said county, hereby certify that the forgoing is a true extract from the minutes of said Court, at October Term, 1845.
 Given under my hand this 31st day of October, 1845.
 Thomas M. Tarpley, Clerk